thiamsoontan/Lab/README.md

 Clone the repo to your laptop

-unzip caf-terraform-gcc-starter-lab-main.zip to a folder in your local drive

 Open the folder caf-terraform-gcc-starter-lab-main in Visual Studio Code

 Note: reopen in container when prompt in VS code